The Pick-up Artist (1987 film): Plot

 Jack and Randy go to Coney Island and Jack tries to win her a prize shooting baskets but fails.
-They go the museum's planetarium where Randy works to get her paycheck.
+They go the museum's planetarium where Randy works to get her paycheque.
 They both go in to watch the show.
 There, Randy says she is going to be right back, but actually leaves.

 Randy gets on a bus for Atlantic City unbeknownst to Jack.
 She starts up a conversation with fellow passenger Harriet, who talks about her long string of failed relationships.
 Randy suggests she keeps her interaction with men casual, so she cannot get hurt.

 Going to his friend Phil Harper's café, Jack tells him about falling for Randy and the $25,000.
 They go together to see Flash, trying to find her.
 Realizing she has gone to Atlantic City, Phil drives them down.
 Just as they arrive, Randy is on the brink of winning all they need at blackjack.
-Overhearing a couple of mobsters talking to Flash, Jack realizes she is his daughter and not his girlfriend.
+Overhearing a couple of mobsters talking to Flash, Jack realises she is his daughter and not his girlfriend.

 Alonzo is called in to the casino by Patsy Cabaluso, the mobster running it, so he tries to block the casino from authorizing a large bet by Randy.
 Her $13,000 bet does not pay off.
 Jack catches up to her, and convinces Randy to let him help her.
 He sells his car for a little over $2,000, and after eating, they return to the casino.
 Playing the roulette table, Jack wins $35,000 which he uses to pay off Alonzo.

-Although Jack has freed Randy and Flash of their debt and declares he wants them to be together forever, she insists they are bad for each other.
+Although Jack has freed Randy and Flash from their debt and declares he wants them to be together forever, she insists they are bad for each other.
 He tears up his sheet of women's numbers and walks away.
 Back in New York City, Jack pays the missing two months' rent, and then encounters Randy outside.
 She invites him to dinner and they walk off together.